slbailey/Retrovue/docs/domain/README.md

 ### For Operators

-1. **Focus on operational domains** - BroadcastChannel, Scheduling, PlayoutPipeline
+1. **Focus on operational domains** - Channel, Scheduling, PlayoutPipeline
 2. **Understand state transitions** - How assets become ready for broadcast
 3. **Learn the constraints** - What can and cannot be scheduled